Ever wonder what makes a Spanish latte different from your usual coffee shop order?

 • Adding one tablespoon (13 grams) of sugar will add 48 calories to your coffee.

 You can easily add this to the number of calories listed in the table above.
-You now have all the information so that you can enjoy this amazing coffee.

 You now know that a Spanish latte contains one or two espresso shots.
 Now you can easily calculate the caffeine inside your Spanish latte.